dominickpastore/ruddr/docs/usage.rst

 - Trailing spaces will be trimmed from the end of a line

-- Leading spaces are trimmed, but keys in a section should all have the same level of indentation (otherwise they may be interpreted as multi=line values)
+- Leading spaces are trimmed, but keys in a section should all have the same level of indentation (otherwise they may be interpreted as multi-line values)

 - Values can span multiple lines by indenting them more than the key (though this is rarely necessary).
-The indentation will be trimmed, but the resulting value will contain newlines.

 - Lines starting with ``#`` or ``;`` are comments